sttk/jumpd/README.md

 # [jumpd][repo-url] ![Version][ver-img] [![MIT License][mit-img]][mit-url]

-Jumps to specified or previous directory.
+Jumps to the the last jumped directory or the labeled directory.
+If the destination direcotry does not exist, makes it.

 ## Install